akis-project/docs/Running Locally.md

 - Note that the reason why docker is used in local development is because of volume bindings.

+!!! info
+Oh, also at least 30 GB free space :skull:
+!!!

 ## Steps

 1. Create a folder named `akis-project` somewhere in your computer.